-Many patients come to my office for a facelift consultation thinking it might be time for them to get a facelift.
-It is not uncommon for me to object against the patient's desire for surgery.
+Many patients come to our office for a consultation thinking it might be time for them to get a facelift or other surgical procedure such as an eyelid lift.
+It is not uncommon for us to object against the patient's desire for surgery.
 Four components of the facial structure change as one ages: the skin, muscle, bone, and fat.
-Loss of elasticity in the skin and soft tissues, a loss of volume, reabsorbing of the bone and gravity are all signs of aging.
-A facelift does not solve all of the problems of aging such as age spots and surface texture changes, as well as fat loss and bone loss.
+Loss of elasticity in the skin and soft tissues, a loss of volume, reabsorbing of the bone, and gravity all contribute to the aging process.
+A facelift does not solve all of the problems of aging, such as age spots and surface texture changes, as well as fat and bone loss.
 A variety of techniques are available to help with the aging process.

 Injectables can address:

 Varying degrees of facial volume loss in different areas of the face can be addressed with the use of injectables in a liquid facelift procedure.
 Restoring facial volume and filling fine lines and wrinkles can be addressed by using dermal fillers.
 Expression-related creases are caused my muscle contractions; however, with the use of denervating agents such as Botox or Dysport these expression lines can be softened.

 How Facial Fillers are Done:

 After an examination, we will draw up a treatment plan designed specifically for your particular goals and needs.
 Fillers such as hyaluronic acid-based (Restylane and Juvéderm) or Radiesse.
 Botox or Dysport is often used in conjunction with fillers to relax facial muscles that contribute to wrinkles and furrows.
 Injecting fillers at varying depths to refill volume loss creates a more youthful contours and appearance.
 Depending on the number of injections sites and the injectables used treatment can take as little as few minutes.